-Step 3: storm categorization.
-A tropical storm is categorized as a hurricane if the maximum surface wind speed at some point during its entire trajectory exceeds 33 ms^{-1} .
+A tropical storm is categorized as a hurricane if the maximum surface wind speed at some point during its entire trajectory exceeds 33 m s^{-1} .

-b.2.
-Sensitivity and justification for parameter choices The surface wind output from the model is the instantaneous wind field at a model time-step (15-min) from the lowest model level (\sim 35m).
-The wind is not spatially or temporally averaged and the output frequency is six hourly.
-When comparing with the observed storm wind, the overestimates (10-20%) due to slighly higher sampling level (35m vs. 10m) are roughly compensated by the underestimates as a result of the model's coarser spatial (50km vs. 1km) and time (15-min vs. 1-min) resolution (e.g., Kruk et al. 2008).
+b.
+Sensitivity and justification for parameter choices

+The surface wind output from the model is the instantaneous wind field at a model time-step (15 min) from the lowest model level (\sim 35 m).

+The wind is not spatially or temporally averaged and the output frequency is 6-hourly.
+When comparing with the observed storm wind, the overestimates (10%-20%) due to slighly higher sampling level (35 versus 10 m) are roughly compensated by the underestimates as a result of the model's coarser spatial (50 versus 1 km) and time (15 versus 1 min) resolution (e.g., Kruk et al. 2010).
 This choice is consistent with a recent study on the resolution dependence of tropical cyclone detection algorithms for climate models (Walsh et al. 2007).

-We have found some sensitivity of the resulting storm climatology to the choice of the parameters (e.g., storm duration criteria, warm-core and vorticity threshold) used in the storm detection and tracking algorithm.
-In particular, we find fairly large sensitivity of storm count to the threshold criteria required for storm duration.
-For example, the North Atlantic storm count decreases by roughly 20% when we change the storm duration criterion from 2 days to

-3 days.
-However, when considering hurricane strength storms (with surface maximum wind speed exceeding 33 m s-1 in the vicinity of the storm), the reduction is less than 5%.
-From the IBTrACS observations we find very few hurricane strength storms have durations less than 3 days.
+We have found some sensitivity of the resulting storm climatology to the choice of the parameters (e.g., storm duration criteria and warm-core and vorticity threshold) used in the storm detection and tracking algorithm.
+In particular, we find a fairly large sensitivity of storm count to the threshold criteria required for storm duration.
+For example, the North Atlantic storm count decreases by roughly 20% when we change the storm duration criterion from 2 to 3 days.
+However, when considering hurricane-strength storms (with a surface maximum wind speed exceeding 33 m s-1 in the vicinity of the storm), the reduction is less than 5%.
+From the IBTrACS observations we find very few hurricane-strength storms have durations less than 3 days.
 For example, for the period of 1981-2005, globally less than 1% of hurricanes each year having durations less than 3 days while roughly 11% of tropical storms have durations less than 3 days.
-Furthermore, we find the sensitivity of storm count to other parameters such as the thresholds for warm-core and vorticity is also greatly reduced when we focus on stronger storms, consistent with the results of Walsh et al. (2007).
-For example, halving our vorticity threshold doesn't change hurricane climatology at all since it is the wind speed that define hurricanes and all hurricane strength storms have vorticity larger than our specified threshold value [i.e., $1.6x10^{-4}$ s-1 also used in Knutson et al. (2007)].
-However, our choice of relatively larger value, compared to those used by others in coarser resolution models [i.e., $0.1x10^{-4} - 0.7x10^{-4}$ s-1 (Walsh et al. 2007)], makes storm searching computationally more efficient.
+Furthermore, we find the sensitivity of storm count to other parameters such as the thresholds for warm core and vorticity is also greatly reduced when we focus on stronger storms, consistent with the results of Walsh et al. (2007).
+For example, halving our vorticity threshold does not change hurricane climatology at all since it is the wind speed that define hurricanes and all hurricane-strength storms have vorticity larger than our specified threshold value (i.e., $1.6 \times 10^{-4} \text{ s}^{-1}$ also used in K07).
+However, our choice of relatively larger value, compared to those used by others in coarser resolution models (i.e., $0.1 \times$ 10^{-4} -0.7 × 10^{-4} s-1; Walsh et al. 2007), makes storm searching computationally more efficient.

-Another interesting sensitivity is that a smaller threshold for warm-core results in longer individual tracks without significantly changing hurricane counts.
-The use of small warm-core threshold is also supported by the results of Walsh et al. (2007).
-Since model storm tracks are typically shorter than the observed tracks [this is especially true for the IBTrACS, which shows systematically longer tracks than those from the JTWC (Joint Typhoon Warning Center) data set], we choose a relatively small warm-core temperature threshold (1°C) to optimize our simulated storm tracks.
+Another interesting sensitivity is that a smaller threshold for the warm core results in longer individual tracks without significantly changing hurricane counts.
+The use of a small warm-core threshold is also supported by the results of Walsh et al. (2007).
+Since model storm tracks are typically shorter than the observed tracks [this is especially true for the IBTrACS, which shows systematically longer tracks than those from the Joint Typhoon Warning Center (JTWC) dataset], we choose a relatively small warm-core temperature threshold (1°C) to optimize our simulated storm tracks.